 If a duration of years is added or subtracted, only the year portion of the date is affected.

-Adding or subtracting a duration of days will, of course, affect the day portion of the date, and potentially the month and year.
-Adding or subtracting a duration of days will not cause an end-of-the-month adjustment.
+Adding or subtracting days will, of course, affect the day portion of the date, and potentially the month and year.
+Adding or subtracting days will not cause an end-of-the-month adjustment.

 Date durations, whether positive or negative, can also be added to and subtracted from dates.
 As with labeled durations, the result is a valid date, and SQLWARN6 is set to W to indicate any necessary end-of-month adjustment.